gtod/postgres-json/doc/api.md

 is what you want so than when defining your own queries with DEFINE-MODEL-QUERY unqualified relation names can be found in our default schema (which is not the PUBLIC schema).
-This setting does _not_ effect the normal model interface functions such as GET and FILTER as they use fully qualified relation names at all times.
+This setting does _not_ effect the normal model interface functions such as FETCH and FILTER as they use fully qualified table names at all times.
 Will only take effect upon your next connection.
 Beware, may be overridden by settings in your ~/.psqlrc file.
 See also the Postgres documentation on search paths and settings.

-#### FLUSH-PREPARED-QUERIES
+#### flush-prepared-queries
 *Function*

 If you get a 'Database error 26000: prepared statement ... does not